8bitbuddhist/PixelMaestro/docs/canvas.md

 ColorCanvas* canvas = static_cast<ColorCanvas*>(section->set_canvas(CanvasType::ColorCanvas));
 ```

-If you want to display an animated Canvas, increase the number of frames to 2 or higher.
+If you want to show an animated image, increase the number of frames to 2 or higher.
 Frames are described in more detail in the section [Animating a Canvas](#animating-a-canvas).

 ```c++
 int num_frames = 10;